gglukmann/blog-posts/let-users-know-when-you-have-updated-your-service-worker-in-create-react-app.md

 Thanks.

-Here’s a link to the [https://github.com/gglukmann/cra-sw](https://github.com/gglukmann/cra-sw)
+Here’s a link to the [example repository](https://github.com/gglukmann/cra-sw).